The 10 Hiking and Running Trails You Need to Visit in Tioga County

 Sand Run Falls Trail: Those looking for a slightly more whimsical hiking activity will love this trail marked by waterfalls.
 On a warmer fall day, strap on some waterproof shoes and hike this 6.8-mile trail located in Arnot, Pennsylvania.
 Word is there are loads of secret waterfalls to discover.

-For more information about planning your next trip to Tioga County, PA, please visit here.This post is a sponsored collaboration between Tioga County CVB and Philadelphia magazine's advertising department.
+For more information about planning your next trip to Tioga County, PA, please visit here.This is a paid partnership between Tioga County CVB and Philadelphia Magazine's City/Studio